How Life Insurance Can Help Your Family Amid the Great Wealth Transfer

 • Life insurance policies bypass probate, allowing quicker access to funds, which is beneficial for immediate expenses.

-• Different types of life insurance have varied benefits and drawbacks, including permanent, term, single-premium, long-term care, and second-to-die policies.
+• Life insurance types vary in benefits and drawbacks, including permanent, term, single-premium, long-term care, and second-to-die policies.

 Over the next 25 years, it's estimated that U.S. households will pass more than $68 trillion in wealth to their younger family members and charities.1